modelintegrity/crosspoint/README.md

 GNU General Public License.

-This code can be used, distributed and changed without a limit.
+This code as it is can be used, distributed and changed without a limit and on full resposibility of a user

-No garanty is provied.
+No garanties, and no liabilities  are provied.